mingqiwangcn/webnlg_dataset/README.md

 * or create an issue in this repository

 ## Contribute
 If you work with WebNLG and spot an error somewhere, do not hesitate to write to us or create a PR.
 Your changes will be integrated in a new WebNLG version.

+New release is usually prepared in a new branch.
+Have a look at branches to see recent corrections in the corpus.